MetaMask/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 │  ├─ index.html
 ```

-This tutorial will use the [`@metamask/detect-provider`](https://github.com/MetaMask/detect-provider) module and a bundler, [Webpack](https://github.com/webpack/webpack), to compile the module and create an output script `dist/main.js`.
+This tutorial uses the [`@metamask/detect-provider`](https://github.com/MetaMask/detect-provider) module and a bundler, [Webpack](https://github.com/webpack/webpack), to compile the module and create an output script `dist/main.js`.

 Add the following code to `dist/index.html`: